 My son prefers this vegetarian curry Aloo Gobi.
 For him I made an easy, homemade version called Simplified Cauliflower and Potato Curry.
 Some recipes are less authentic but nonetheless delicious like this Indian Kofta Curry (Meatball Curry).

-For someone who wants all the rich and creamy flavour of this recipe but with just a hint more spice, you’ll want to give Chicken Tikka Masala a try!
+For someone who wants all the rich and creamy flavour of this recipe but with just a hint more spice, you’ll want to give Paneer or Chicken Tikka Masala a try!

 As tasty as the takeout menus could be, we all agree they are laden with far too many calories.
 So there is a lot to be gained by making your own, at home.
 So today I am sharing my pièce de résistance…Butter Chicken Curry.